Propsowicz/csStorage/README.md

     }
 ```

-The second step is to initialize a new ContextBuilder<T> class:
+The second step is to initialize a new ContextBuilder<T> class instance:
 ```
     var contextBuilder = new csContextBuilder<PersonEntity>();
 ```